sajter/poker/README.md

 # Poker
 A free, open-source RedM script for VORP poker.

-I am not responsible for this script; it is not my property.
 I converted the script from RSG to VORP, and the appearance has also been modified.
 Any changes will be updated; if you add something, please share it with others.
 Every new addition will be incorporated until we achieve the ideal free poker script.

 Please make the language changes yourself, as I did them for my own use.